OpenVisualCloud/Smart-City-Sample/doc/extend.md

 #### Extending Offices

-You can extend to use more offices by defining the office locations, for example:
+You can extend to use more offices by defining the office locations in [sensor-info.json](../maintenance/db-init/sensor-info.json), for example:

 ```
-define(`traffic_office4_location',`45.528462,-122.989766')dnl
+...
+    "scenario": "traffic",
+    "address": "Dawson Creek",    # Office friendly name
+    "location": {
+        "lat": 45.539626,         # Office location
+        "lon": -122.929569        # Office location
+    },
+...
 ```

 #### Extending Sensors (Simulated / IP Cameras)